The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/13-react-express-auth-overview.md

   * User log out functionality is provided via the `DELETE /api/auth/logout` endpoint.
 * Users can visit the `"/users"` page to view all users in the application.
 Clicking on a user's name takes them to their profile page.
 Since they are not authorized, they can only view this user's profile.
   * The list of all users is provided via the `GET /api/users` endpoint.

+What you choose to build and how you choose to design this application is entirely up to you!
+Have fun and make something that changes the world!

 ## Getting Started